Getting cut by rusty metal can lead to serious infections, including tetanus, requiring prompt wound care and medical attention.

 |---|---|---|

-Ignoring early signs of infection allows bacteria to spread deeper into tissues (necrotizing fasciitis) or bloodstream (sepsis), both life-threatening emergencies requiring immediate hospitalization.
+Ignoring early signs of infection allows bacteria to spread deeper into tissues.
+In rare but serious cases, severe soft tissue infection or bloodstream infection can become a medical emergency requiring immediate hospitalization.

 Caring For Your Wound After Treatment